 - You were educated solely in English for your undergraduate and/or prior graduate degree in a country where English is not the only official language.

-Domestic transcripts must have been produced by the issuing institution within the past calendar year.
+Applicants must provide official transcripts from every high education institution they have attended, with the exception of junior or technical college.
+Domestic (U.S.) transcripts must have been produced by the issuing institution within the past calendar year.
 If documents are written in a language other than English, complete and official English translations must be uploaded together with the original language transcripts/mark sheets.
-It is critical that you block out social security numbers on all documents before uploading.
+Block out your social security number on all documents before uploading.

-Please read these instructions prior to uploading your transcripts to GIAC.
+Please read these instructions prior to uploading your transcripts to the Office of Graduate Admissions.

 Within your application, you will provide your professional resume.
-Although Working Professional MBAs typically have four or more years of experience, two years of full-time post-bachelor's work experience (not internships) is required for the program.
+Typically, two years of full-time post-bachelor's work experience (not internships) are required for admission.
 Full-time work experience is calculated up until the time of enrollment (the start of classes).
 This encompasses all work completed since your bachelor's degree, including teaching, military service, and government experience (e.g. the Peace Corps).
-Other types of experience can be explained fully in the application essays.
+Other types of experience can be explained fully in your resume and application essay.

-Essays are a critical means of assessing an applicant's motivation for attending the McCombs School of Business, their background and goals, and their communication and presentation skills.
+The application cover letter is a critical means of assessing an applicant's motivation for attending the McCombs School of Business, their background and goals, and their communication and writing skills.
 Strong applications convey careful research on Texas McCombs and enthusiasm for the program.
-Please complete both required essays.

 Letter of Recommendation